-Colorado Motorcycle Laws
+A Guide to Colorado Motorcycle Laws

 The general motorcycle endorsement “M” qualifies you to ride a 2- or 3-wheel motorcycle.
-Scooters and other low-power vehicles under 50cc or that have a speed capacity less than 40 mph do not qualify as motorcycles in Colorado.
+Scooters and other low-power vehicles under 50cc or vehicles that have a speed capacity of less than 40mph do not qualify as motorcycles in Colorado.
 However, you must have at least a basic driver’s license to operate them.
 Remember that these restrictions aren’t random.
 They are put in place to lower the chances of severe auto accidents.
 By observing the legal requirements to own and drive a motorcycle, you prevent yourself from having to deal with the headaches of motorcycle liability lawsuits if you get into an accident.

 - You must be at least 16 years old.

 - You must pass a written examination at the local driver’s license office.